nesaku/BiblioReads-monitor/README.md

 - `/all` for all instances with status
 - `/up` for only healthy instances
 - `/down` for failing instances
-- `/random` for random healthy instance
+- `/random` for a random healthy instance
-- `/api-check` for runs API health checks and notifies via NTFY
+- `/api-check` runs API health checks and notifies via NTFY for failures

 ---